opencv/opencv/doc/py_tutorials/py_imgproc/py_histograms/py_histogram_begins/py_histogram_begins.markdown

 histogram.
 @code{.py}
 img = cv.imread('home.jpg', cv.IMREAD_GRAYSCALE)
-hist = cv.calcHist([img],[0],None,[256],[0,256])
+assert img is not None, "file could not be read, check with os.path.exists()" hist = cv.calcHist([img],[0],None,[256],[0,256])
 @endcode
 hist is a 256x1 array, each value corresponds to number of pixels in that image with its